Includes

 {% endcode %}

-The include is used for the [task dependency](/hammerkit/task/dependencies.md) of the build task and ensures that the node\_modules is installed before.
+Includes are used for the [task dependency](/hammerkit/task/dependencies.md) of the build task and ensures that the node\_modules is installed before.

 {% code title="project/b/.hammerkit.yaml" %}